-- A large A4 folder with five subject dividers. - These instructions with the tables filled in (print out/copy the tables onto A4 paper). - The two practice initial tests (Task 2), fully marked and reviewed. - A list of questions you need to ask prior to doing your initial test.
+- A large A4 folder with five subject dividers. - The following tables filled in (print out Pages 1&2/copy the tables onto A4 paper). - The two practice initial tests (Task 2), fully marked and reviewed.
+Complete the tests on A4 paper.
+Do not write around the questions - A list of questions you need to ask prior to doing your initial test.